input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

   ```

   ## Create

+  A party can create a new block by adding it to the local block tree and gossiping the
+  block creation messages to the other parties.
+The local state gets updated in the global
+  state.

   ```agda
     data _[_]↷_ : {p : PartyId} → Stateᵍ → Honesty p → Stateᵍ → Set where